+Name Of Additional Insured Person(s) Or Organization(s):

+Information required to complete this Schedule, if not shown above, will be shown in the Declarations.
-Name Of Additional Insured Per rson(s) Or Organiza tion(s): A. Section II - Who Is An Insured is amended to include as an additional insured the person(s) or organization(s) shown in the Schedule, but only If coverage provided to the additional insured is required by a contract or agreement, the insurance afforded to such additional insured will not be broader than that which you are required by the contract or agreement to provide for such additional insured.
-B. With respect to the insurance afforded to these additional insureds, the following is added to Information required to complete t damage" or "personal Section III Limits Of Insurance: hown above, will be shown in the Declarations.
-If coverage provided to the additional insured is injury" caused, in whole or in part, and advertising required by a contract or agreement, the most we will pay on behalf of the additional insured is the omissions or the acts or omissions of those acting on your behalf:

-- 1. In the performance of your ongoing operations; or - 2.
+- A. Section II Who Is An Insured is amended to include as an additional insured the person(s) or organization(s) shown in the Schedule, but only with respect to liability for "bodily injury", "property damage" or "personal and advertising injury" caused, in whole or in part, by your acts or omissions or the acts or omissions of those acting on your behalf: - 1.
+In the performance of your ongoing operations; or - 2.
 In connection with your premises owned by or rented to you.